pr8x/SpawnDev.BlazorJS.TransformersJS/README.md

 Transformers.js uses ONNX Runtime to run models in the browser.
 The best part about it, is that you can easily convert your pretrained PyTorch, TensorFlow, or JAX models to ONNX using 🤗 Optimum.

 ### Demo
-The current demo app demos some features of Transformers.js, Blazor, and WebGL.
+The current demo app uses Transformers.js, Blazor, and WebGL.

 NOTE: The models used can be large.
 A fast connection is recommended.